Introduction

 Hematologic

-In a pregnant individual, plasma renin levels rise, and atrial natriuretic peptide (ANP) levels tend to fall, leading to systemic vasodilation and increased vascular capacitance.
+In a pregnant individual, plasma renin levels rise, and atrial natriuretic peptide levels tend to fall, leading to systemic vasodilation and increased vascular capacitance.
 This physiologic process, without compensation, would lead to an underfilled vascular system.
-To compensate for this and blood loss during delivery, the maternal blood volume is increased by approximately 1.5 liters.
-In addition, maternal erythropoietin production is increased, leading to an increase in red blood cell (RBC) mass by approximately 30%.
+The maternal blood volume is increased by approximately 1.5 liters to compensate for this and blood loss during delivery.
+In addition, maternal erythropoietin production is increased, increasing red blood cell (RBC) mass by approximately 30%.
 This increase in plasma volume greater than RBC mass results in dilutional anemia, or physiologic anemia of pregnancy.[20]

 An increase in RBC mass, coupled with increased blood flow to the uterus, leads to optimized oxygen transport to the fetus.
 However, an increase in RBC mass also means an increase in the physiologic demand for iron throughout pregnancy.
 Approximately 1,000 mg (1 gram) of iron is needed during pregnancy, two-thirds for needs of the gravida and one-third for placental-fetal tissue growth and needs.
 Less iron is required in the first trimester (0.8 mg/day), with more daily iron necessary for the third trimester (3.0-7.5 mg/day).[21]

 Pregnancy is a hypercoagulable (prothrombotic) state, with increased levels of coagulation factors caused by elevated estrogen levels mediating an increase in protein synthesis.
 As the pregnancy progresses, clotting factors VII, VIII, X, XII, vWF, and fibrinogen levels markedly increase.
-Due to the increase in factor VIII, activated partial thromboplastin time (aPTT) is typically shortened, while prothrombin time (PT) and thrombin time (TT) remain unchanged.[20]
-Due to this hypercoagulable state, pregnant individuals are up to five times more likely to develop a deep vein thrombosis (DVT) than their nonpregnant counterparts.[22]
+Due to the increase in factor VIII, activated partial thromboplastin time is typically shortened, while prothrombin time and thrombin time remain unchanged.[20]
+Due to this hypercoagulable state, pregnant individuals are up to 5 times more likely to develop a deep vein thrombosis than their nonpregnant counterparts.[22]

 Renal